-Best Practices in teaching science in grades K-3
+A workshop series exploring best practices in teaching science in grades K-3.

 If you are a teacher of grades K through 3, you’re invited to join STEMteachersNYC, for a paid 2-week project on active learning in elementary science in New York City from July 24 to August 4, 2017.